Nickeil Alexander-Walker: New Orleans Pelicans (2019–2022)

 On June 20, 2019, Alexander-Walker was selected with the 17th overall pick by the Brooklyn Nets in the 2019 NBA draft.

-On July 6, 2019, his draft rights were traded to the Atlanta Hawks, alongside Allen Crabbe and draft considerations, for future teammate Taurean Prince and then immediately traded again to the New Orleans Pelicans.
+On July 6, his draft rights were traded to the Atlanta Hawks, alongside Allen Crabbe and draft considerations, in exchange for future teammate Taurean Prince; he was then immediately traded again to the New Orleans Pelicans.
 The next day, the Pelicans announced that they had signed Alexander-Walker.
-On October 22, 2019, Alexander-Walker made his NBA debut, coming off the bench in a 130–122 overtime loss to the Toronto Raptors.
+On October 22, Alexander-Walker made his NBA debut, coming off the bench in a 130–122 overtime loss to the Toronto Raptors.
 He finished the game with three points, four rebounds, two assists and two steals.

-On November 16, 2019, Alexander-Walker scored a career-high 27 points, while getting four rebounds and three assists in a 109–94 loss against the Miami Heat.
+On November 16, Alexander-Walker scored a career-high 27 points, while getting four rebounds and three assists in a 109–94 loss against the Miami Heat.
 On February 26, 2020, the Pelicans assigned Alexander-Walker to the Erie BayHawks of the NBA G League.
-On February 27, 2020, Alexander-Walker had 23 points, four rebounds, four assists and two steals in his first G League game, a 125–124 win over the Long Island Nets.
+On February 27, Alexander-Walker had 23 points, four rebounds, four assists and two steals in his first G League game, a 125–124 win over the Long Island Nets.
+Alexander-Walker made 47 appearances (including one start) for New Orleans during his rookie campaign, averaging 5.7 points, 1.8 rebounds, and 1.9 assists.

-On January 13, 2021, he started for the Pelicans and scored a career-high 37 points against the Los Angeles Clippers.
+On January 13, 2021, Alexander-Walker started for the Pelicans and scored a career-high 37 points against the Los Angeles Clippers.
+Alexander-Walker made 46 appearances (including 13 starts) for the Pelicans during the 2020–21 NBA season, recording averages of 11.0 points, 3.1 rebounds, and 2.2 assists.

+Alexander-Walker made 50 appearances (including 19 starts) for New Orleans to begin the 2021–22 season, averaging 12.8 points, 3.3 rebounds, and 2.8 assists.

 Utah Jazz (2022–2023)

-On February 8, 2022, the Portland Trail Blazers acquired Alexander-Walker, Josh Hart, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick from the New Orleans Pelicans in exchange for CJ McCollum, Larry Nance Jr. and Tony Snell.
+On February 8, 2022, the Portland Trail Blazers acquired Alexander-Walker, Josh Hart, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick from the New Orleans Pelicans in exchange for future teammate CJ McCollum, Larry Nance Jr. and Tony Snell.
 A day later, Alexander-Walker was traded again, this time to the Utah Jazz in a three-team trade.
+He made 15 appearances (two starts) down the stretch for Utah, averaging 3.5 points, 1.5 rebounds, and 1.1 assists.

+Alexander-Walker played in 36 appearances (including three starts) for the Jazz during the 2022–23 season, recording averages of 6.3 points, 1.6 rebounds, and 2.1 assists.